hngi/TeamCharites_NetWorthApp/README.md

 Use this link to view the Website: https://networthapp-charites.000webhostapp.com

-Fork the Repository and Clone the develop branch to access the files
+Fork the Repository and clone the develop branch to access the files

-Use the following command to clone the develop branch git clone --single-branch --branch <branchname> <remote-repo>

 [![Build Status](https://travis-ci.org/timolinn/hng.tech.svg?branch=master)](https://travis-ci.org/timolinn/hng.tech)